kodi-game/game.libretro.beetle-bsnes/README.md

 ### Description

 Beetle bSNES is the SNES module of Beetle, a fork of Mednafen.
-Mednafen's SNES module itself is a fork of bSNES v0.59.
+Mednafen&apos;s SNES module itself is a fork of bSNES v0.59.

 ### License